esemplastic/hooks/README.md

 	- The hub will sort the routes per hook's changed priority .Name, so only hooks that are "linked" will be sorted.
 	- The hook should call the hub's sort, so we should add an 'Owner *Hub' field.

+- [x] Able to remove hook based on a hook name and its unique callback.
+- [x] Able to remove all hooks based on a name.

 ## License

 Unless otherwise noted, the source files are distributed